Bakuriu/feanor-csv/README.md

   -L LIBRARY, --library LIBRARY
                         The library to use.
   -C GLOBAL_CONFIGURATION, --global-configuration GLOBAL_CONFIGURATION
-                        The global configuration for arbitraries.
+                        The global configuration for producers.
   -r RANDOM_MODULE, --random-module RANDOM_MODULE
                         The random module to be used to generate random data.
   -s RANDOM_SEED, --random-seed RANDOM_SEED